quasarframework/quasar/docs/src/pages/quasar-cli-webpack/boot-files.md

 > Do not forget that your default export needs to be a function.
 > However, you can have as many named exports as you want, should the boot file expose something for later usage.
 In this case, you can import any of these named exports anywhere in your app.

 The last step is to tell Quasar to use your new boot file.
-For this to happen you need to add the file in `/quasar.config.js`
+For this to happen you need to add the file in the `/quasar.config` file:

 ```js
 boot: [